Valentin-Golyonko/Coursera_Capstone/README.md

 - The number of elements in each cluster slightly changed, here are the limits of change:
     - cluster 1: 80 - 110;
     - cluster 2: 7 - 20;
-    - cluster 3: 2 - 7;
+    - cluster 3: 2 - 8;
     - cluster 4: up to 2;
     - cluster 5: up to 2.

 # 4.1 Intermediate conclusions:
-- The most popular places are:
+- The most common places are:
     - Coffee Shop, Gym, Department Store, Food & Drink Shop;
 - Unexpected result: before filtering, in the top 3 there was a 'Bus Stop' in each cluster!
 It is nice to confirm that public transport is very developed in the city!
 - After many iterations, it turned out that fluctuations in cluster sizes are due to a small amount of data.
+- Free account Foursquare API does not allow you (50 request limit) to collect more data about venues: likes, ratings, tier prince. Аnd this is critical for this research!
 - It can be concluded that k-means clustering is not enough to solve the busines problem.

 # 3.2 Work with additional data: